 Ability to see the future like Nostradamus

-This trait should be non-negotiable and one of the reasons most celebrity SEOâ€™s and small business SEOâ€™s donâ€™t succeed at the enterprise level. Â It takes forever to get anything done in the enterprise and people without patience tends to leave long before the changes they suggest are even able to be implemented. Â I recently turned down a project since the site does updates 3 times year and the next two were fully booked so it would be 9 months to see any changes on the site including uploading XML site maps. Â The only way to test for this is the ask them about previous experiences with dev teams or projects and if they seem to vent excessively about how long it takes that may be a clue they will be easilly frustrated in this position. Â Now, the frustration is natural and expected but someone who can manage the bosses, as well as their own expectations, is a key attribute of the position.
+This trait should be non-negotiable, and one of the reasons most celebrity SEOâ€™s and small business SEOâ€™s donâ€™t succeed at the enterprise level. Â It takes forever to get anything done in the enterprise, and people without patience tend to leave long before the changes they suggest can even be implemented. Â I recently turned down a project since the site updates 3 times a year, and the next two were fully booked, so it would be 9 months to see any changes on the site, including uploading XML site maps. Â The only way to test for this is the ask them about previous experiences with dev teams or projects, and if they seem to vent excessively about how long it takes, that may be a clue they will be easily frustrated in this position. Â Now, the frustration is natural and expected, but someone who can manage the bosses, as well as their own expectations, is a key attribute of the position.

 In closing, these are the necessary traits, in addition to the hard skills, to be successful as a next-generation SEO.
 If you can find aÂ candidate with half of these traits, hire themÂ immediately. Â I welcomeÂ your comments on these and any others that I mayÂ haveÂ missed that have madeÂ your company or team more successful.